You have no items in your shopping cart.

 For the large card you need 4 white cardboard rectangles with the dimensions 6,0x3,5 cm.
 I also use a corner punch * with the size M to round off the corners.
 In addition, you need two squares with the dimensions 8,0x8,0 cm and a rectangle with the dimensions 15,0x6,0 cm.

 Now it's time for the pictures!
 You can use your 4 white rectangles as stencils, draw a frame and then cut out the picture a bit smaller so that a narrow white frame remains around the picture.
 When I print out the pictures in the store, I use photo collage apps to edit the pictures on my mobile phone to bring my pictures to the approximate size that I need for the card.
 For home printing, I use Word and thick printer paper *.
-To make it as easy as possible for you, I have made a Word document with a frame for you in the sizes of all the photo elements explained here.
-You can download the Word template here. or at the end of the article together with the PDF quick guide.
+To make it as easy as possible for you, I've made a Word document with a frame for you in the sizes of all the photo elements explained here.
+You can check out the Word template here. or at the end of the article together with the PDF quick guide.
 All you have to do is insert your desired images into the Word document, place the images behind the respective frame and adjust the size.
 Then you can simply print them on A4 paper (if possible use thicker paper, such as this * here) and cut them out on the frame.
 Now round off the corners and stick all the pictures in the middle of the 4 white rectangles.
 Then glue the first image on the right side of the rectangle and attach 3 strips of double-sided tape between the fold lines as shown below.
 Then stick the left edge of your second picture onto the strip of double-sided tape next to the first picture.
 The third and fourth picture follow the same principle.

 Small waterfall card (6,5x6,5 cm)